vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGraphExplorationPhaseReport.md

 GLFW was used for creating Vulkan windows and glslang used to convert GLSL Vulkan compatible shaders into SPIRV .spv shaders usable but Vulkan.

-The work on following the VulkanTutorial can be found in the vsgdraw example, and vulkan_minimal_compute  can be found in the vsgcompute testbed applications.
+The work on following the VulkanTutorial can be found in the vsgdraw example, and vulkan_minimal_compute  can be found in the vsgcompute test-bed applications.
 Both these applications provide similar functionality as the original examples, but do so it using the prototype vsg classes.
 The benefit from this vsg classes is that the vsgdraw.cpp and vsgcompute.cpp are less than 1/5th the size of the original tutorials that they are mapped from.
 The vsg versions are also more linear in their layout and should be easier to follow than the originals that they recreate.

-The vsgdraw testbed using some basic graph functionality it is very simplistic compared to what the final scene graph will provide - there is no culling, a graph is used just to hang state and command functionality in the form of a command graph that is traversed to dispatch to Vulkan.
+The vsgdraw test-bed using some basic graph functionality it is very simplistic compared to what the final scene graph will provide - there is no culling, a graph is used just to hang state and command functionality in the form of a command graph that is traversed to dispatch to Vulkan.

-The vsgcompute testbed use the vsg Vulkan wrappers directly as immediate mode, setting up and dispatching data and command to Vulkan directly.
+The vsgcompute test-bed use the vsg Vulkan wrappers directly as immediate mode, setting up and dispatching data and command to Vulkan directly.

 ---